 Scottish Pharmacy Board

-"The Scottish Pharmacy Board provides professional leadership and advocacy support for pharmacy practice in Scotland across all sectors.
-Our priorities are representing and supporting Scottish pharmacists in their day to day practice and contributing to the role of pharmacy in the future
+Putting the patient at the heart of care is "The Scottish Pharmacy Board provides professional leadership and advocacy support for pharmacy practice in Scotland across all sectors.
+Our priorities are representing and supporting Scottish pharmacists in their day to day practice and contributing to the role of pharmacy in the future'.

 The Royal Pharmaceutical Society has made a strong commitment to improving the pharmaceutical care of older people.